hellatan/ms-static-blog/README.md

 ```

 Make sure that you have all of the required YFM in your post.
 One culprit could be not having the `collection` property.

+# Roadmap (aka add this functionality) in no specific order

+- Post pagination (metalsmith-collections-paginate plugin?)
+- Create a page that groups articles under their respective author
+- Add more functionality to the YFM and displaying appropriately (ie author social media links)
+- Figure out the issue when using metalsmith-jquery (no ticket filed on github yet)
+- Add a "tags" page (would require updating posts with tags info)